lammps/lammps/doc/src/pair_granular.rst

 to :math:`\delta = a^2/R - 2\sqrt{\pi \gamma a/E}`.
 For *damping viscoelastic*,
 :math:`\eta_{n0}` is in units of 1/(\ *time*\ \*\ *distance*\ ).

 The *tsuji* model is based on the work of :ref:`(Tsuji et al) <Tsuji1992>`.
 Here, the damping coefficient specified as part of the normal model is interpreted as a restitution coefficient :math:`e`.
 The damping constant :math:`\eta_n` is given by:

 .. math::

    \eta_n = \alpha (m_{eff}k_n)^{1/2}

 For normal contact models based on material parameters, :math:`k_n = 4/3Ea`.
+This damping model is not compatible with cohesive normal models such as *JKR* or *DMT*.
 The parameter :math:`\alpha` is related to the restitution coefficient *e* according to:

 .. math::